Elaine Henley explains how to teach your Parrot to like a travel cage

 Towelling and forcing a Parrot into a travel cage may cause them additional trauma and stress.
 Most likely the birds will remember this and may take umbrage against their caregivers as they no longer trust them.

 Far better to help your Parrot view their travel cage and going inside it as a positive experience.

 Step One: Will your Parrot return willingly to their main living cage or do they have to be actively encouraged or forced in?

 Consider which regular foodstuffs your Parrot prefers and withhold those from daily feeding.
-Instead wait until the Parrot is out of the cage, show them the goodie and place that inside the cage, so that they have to go inside in order to get it.
+Instead wait until the Parrot is out of the cage.
+Then show them the goodie and place that inside the cage, so that they have to go inside in order to get it.
 At all times your Parrot should have the choice to go in or not.

 Aim for 8-10 sessions per day.